 Neuroanatomy and neurophysiology will be explored and will provide a foundation for examining biological aspects of various behaviors (e.g., sensory processes and sleep).
 Also, the psychopharmacology of selected drugs and genetic influences on behavior will be considered.
-Prerequisites: PSYC 2298 and PSYC 2299 or consent of professor

 PSYC 4470 Behavior Analysis and Its Applications.
-(3) On Demand
+(3) On Demand observational learning.

-A survey of principles, research findings, and applications of classical, operant, and observational learning.
+A survey of principles, research findings, and applications of classical, operant, and